 The top 3 largest contributors in terms of sectors are Consumer Staples, Financials and Consumer Discretionary.
-These sectors drive by increases in the footprint of the fund.

 Key issuers contributing to the footprint are Unilever and Kerry Group for Consumer Staples, Amundi SA and Julius Baer Group for Financials as well as Amazon.com Inc for Consumer Discretionary.